-Video Quality - When the Quality option is highlighted, press ENTER and then use the tons on the remote control to select between the various video quality settings.
-Press ENTER to select and then the button to return to the sub-menu.
+Video Quality - When the Quality option is highlighted, press ENTER and then use the or v and the v or v buttons on the remote control to select between the various video quality settings.
+Press ENTER to select and then the the sub-menu.